Kanambp/KANAMBO-BOT/README.md

 #### DEPLOY TO MOGENIUS

 1. If You don't have an account in Mogenius.
 Create a account.
+CLICK BELOW THE BIG ICON
     <br>
 <p align="center"><a href="https://studio.mogenius.com/user/login"> <img align="center" src="https://studio.mogenius.com/assets/logos/logo-mogenius-logo-quer.svg" alt="Fork and deploy" /></a>